Gandi/hubot-phabs/README.md

 Features
 ----------------

-The `hubot-phabs` plugin has a lot of features, and some of them could be useless, or dangerous if activated under an un-protected environment.
+The `hubot-phabs` plugin has a lot of features, and some of them could be useless, or dangerous if activated under an unprotected environment.
 There are 2 environment variables that can be used to limit what features are loaded and active:

 - `PHABS_ENABLED_FEATURES` can be a comma-separated list of the only plugins enabled.
 - `PHABS_DISABLED_FEATURES` is also a comma-separated list of features, to only restrict a few ones.
 It won't be any use if the `PHABS_ENABLED_FEATURES` is declared, as it would take priority.